dustinberry1/dustinberry1.github.io/pages/about.md

 That experience with predictive analytics always burned bright in my memory and immediately attracted me to the field of data science when I was exposed to it in 2019.

-By uniquely combining 22 years of military service and advanced data science/ML training, I can add a rare combination of honed communication ability, interpersonal flexibility, situational adaptability, and technical skills to any data science team.
+By uniquely combining 22 years of military service and advanced data science/ML training, I can add a rare combination of honed communication ability, interpersonal flexibility, situational adaptability, and technical skills to any data science team. s

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}